balancer/scaffold-balancer-v3/README.md

 ## 🏭🧑🏻‍💻 3.2: Deploying the Custom Pool Factory

-Now that we have created the `CustomPoolFactory.sol` contract, it is time to write the deployment scripts.
+Now that we have created the `ConstantSumFactory.sol` contract, it is time to write the deployment scripts.
 We've provided example deployment scripts to reference as you create your own, and will walk through key gotcha's when writing your own deployment scripts.
 As always, test on your own before deploying!

 `DeployFactoryAndPool.s.sol` is the file that we will use as a template, it can be found [here](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/script/DeployFactoryAndPool.s.sol).